 - very hot water

-Make the Star of David
+Make the Star Shape

-To form the Star of David, bend a pipe cleaner into an equilateral triangle and twist the ends of the pipe cleaner together to secure the shape.
+To form a Star of David, bend a pipe cleaner into an equilateral triangle and twist the ends of the pipe cleaner together to secure the shape.
 Repeat this with the second pipe cleaner.
 Overlay the two triangles over each other to make the six-sided star.
 If you like, you can twist the triangles together a bit to hold them against each other, although the crystals will grow over the shape to hold it into a star anyway.

 Grow the Crystal Star